The Janitor Who Taught the Surgeons

 He trained generations of surgeons, most of them white, many of them now legends in their own right.
 They called him Professor Thomas long before Hopkins did.

 But outside those walls, America was still Jim Crow.
-He couldn’t sit in the same restaurants as the men he trained.
-Couldn’t buy a home in their neighborhoods.
-Couldn’t walk through the front door of the hospital that depended on his genius.
+He couldn’t sit in the same restaurants as the men he trained in the operating rooms.
+He couldn’t buy a home in their neighborhoods.
+He couldn’t even walk through the front door of the hospital that depended on his genius to train their doctors and save their patients.

 He didn’t need applause.